FenixPK/EliDangHUD/README.md

 I'd like to do further settings to allow users to more specifically choose to filter our floating items of name 'Stone' for eg, or only voxels (asteroids and deposits) of certain types or sizes even.

 # TODO
+TODO: Take a pass at the CustomCockpitLogic.cs and make sure all sliders/settings work, and add more as necessary.

 TODO: Consider a "recently damaged clusters" dictionary that can be used to animate squares being hit. eg. on damage add to dict, then within 0.5s to 1.0 seconds lerp to a bigger size then back, then remove from dict when complete or re-set if damaged again.

-TODO: Add keybinds for next/previous/nearest target, make them work for holo tables too! =D

 TODO: Make holograms show more data, weapons, effective range, DPS?